dbystrova26/insurvoice-ai/README.md

 **AI voice agent for insurance customer service — meet Tina.**
 Ironhack AI Consulting Bootcamp · Final Project · Daria Bystrova

-Speak naturally → Tina hears you → looks up your policy → reasons through specialists → checks compliance → speaks back in your language.
-Optionally rendered as a lip-synced avatar.
+AI voice agent for insurance customer service built as an Ironhack AI Consulting Capstone Project.
+Speak naturally in any language and Tina, a lip-synced avatar, hears you via live speech recognition (Deepgram), reasons through a multi-agent pipeline (Claude), retrieves answers from a 154-FAQ knowledge base, looks up your policy from a CRM database (Supabase), and speaks back in your language (ElevenLabs).
+Every escalation automatically triggers an n8n workflow — Gmail briefing, Google Sheets log, and a Slack alert.
+EU AI Act Article 52 and GDPR compliant by design.

 ---